-This list covers the more common side-effects but is not exhaustive.
+This list covers the more common TMZ side-effects but is not exhaustive.
 You can find full, detailed drug information on temozolomide in the electronic Medicines Compendium (eMC).

 People have reported feeling tired during treatment and for up to 12 months afterwards.

+Feeling or being sick is one of the common temozolomide side-effects.
 Doctors usually prescribe anti-emetic (anti-sickness) medication to help manage nausea and vomiting.

 If you suffer from TMZ-induced constipation, you can ask your doctor for medication that might help manage this.